Annette is a drama and English teacher and tutor busy studying towards a masters degree in education,

 The language data was also taken as evidence that immigrants may have a greater sense of belonging than government ministers, keen to cut net migration, have suggested.

 The census revealed that 13% of the population was born abroad, but only 138,000 people, less than 0.5% of the population, could speak no English at all and in total only 1.6% of residents could speak it not well or not at all.

 This contradicts a statement by Eric Pickles, the communities secretary, who said in a recent speech that the UK was in an "incomprehensible situation where no one can speak English as their main language in 5% of our households" and this was "terrible for community relations".

 Due to changes in the immigration law, it is now impossible for immigrants from outside the EU to get a visa without proving their English proficiency.
 Visa applicants need to take a proficiency test before they can apply for a visa.

 Immigrants Working In Britain

 Immigration topics in forums and online newspapers attract an array of comments from Britons and foreigners.
-There is definitive a feeling under some of the British people that the immigrants take all the jobs.
-The building industry employ many Polish people and one poster felt that is why the young British children can't find jobs.
+There is definitely a feeling among some British people that the immigrants take all the jobs.
+The building industry employs many Polish people and one poster felt that is why the young British children can't find jobs.